Cerebras/tensorflow/tfcompile_study/README.md

 Major concerns/Feedback:
  * generating config file manually isn't feasible - script to generate this is in utils.py (for r2.0 and master branch versions (commit 0886c6e0736135fdc4bbb4905b88158b66955abe))
  * naming of variables is extremely constrained, if they can loosen it for the xla generation, and can maintain the constraints for the output file generation that will be ideal.
- * rnn - some reason tf.while_loop isn't using maximum_iterations though its specified. (this feels like a red herring, seems to be the same issue as we had with our extractor, of using device xla_cpu_jit instead of xla_cpu)
+ * rnn - tf.while_loop isn't using maximum_iterations though its specified error (details in Experiment)
- * `keras.layers.BatchNormalization` uses batch_normalization_v1 which doesn't seem to add the `update_ops` as the `tf.layers.batch_normalization` does.
-(Min seemed to be running into a similar issue with his Xception model training #17746)

 Files:
 * utils.py - contains config generation script and run script to generate graph_def and config script from model_fn and input_fn